stefanofa/awesome/TOPICS.md

 ## model-context-protocol

-*   [cameroncooke/XcodeBuildMCP](https://github.com/cameroncooke/XcodeBuildMCP) - A Model Context Protocol (MCP) server and CLI that provides tools for agent use when working on iOS and macOS projects.
+*   [getsentry/XcodeBuildMCP](https://github.com/getsentry/XcodeBuildMCP) - A Model Context Protocol (MCP) server and CLI that provides tools for agent use when working on iOS and macOS projects.

 *   [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - mcp-use is the easiest way to interact with mcp servers with custom agents

 ## model-context-protocol-servers

+*   [getsentry/XcodeBuildMCP](https://github.com/getsentry/XcodeBuildMCP) - A Model Context Protocol (MCP) server and CLI that provides tools for agent use when working on iOS and macOS projects.

+## tag-to-be-production-20260210

-*   [cameroncooke/XcodeBuildMCP](https://github.com/cameroncooke/XcodeBuildMCP) - A Model Context Protocol (MCP) server and CLI that provides tools for agent use when working on iOS and macOS projects.
+*   [getsentry/XcodeBuildMCP](https://github.com/getsentry/XcodeBuildMCP) - A Model Context Protocol (MCP) server and CLI that provides tools for agent use when working on iOS and macOS projects.

 ## xcode

-*   [cameroncooke/XcodeBuildMCP](https://github.com/cameroncooke/XcodeBuildMCP) - A Model Context Protocol (MCP) server and CLI that provides tools for agent use when working on iOS and macOS projects.
+*   [getsentry/XcodeBuildMCP](https://github.com/getsentry/XcodeBuildMCP) - A Model Context Protocol (MCP) server and CLI that provides tools for agent use when working on iOS and macOS projects.

 ## xcodebuild

-*   [cameroncooke/XcodeBuildMCP](https://github.com/cameroncooke/XcodeBuildMCP) - A Model Context Protocol (MCP) server and CLI that provides tools for agent use when working on iOS and macOS projects.
+*   [getsentry/XcodeBuildMCP](https://github.com/getsentry/XcodeBuildMCP) - A Model Context Protocol (MCP) server and CLI that provides tools for agent use when working on iOS and macOS projects.

 ## ios-development